 But I’m going to try to make some suggestions.
 Now I will say that I haven’t tried all these sites.
 But either I know people who have or they’ve been recommended to me by others in the past.
 Some of them I haven’t tried because I didn’t have the time to take them on when opportunities arose and others because they just weren’t for me.

 The first I’ll mention is Hidden Remote.
 This is one that I covered recently with a positive review.
 The site is dedicated to all things TV and movie-related, and that includes streaming services.

 While the site “only” pays $1 per 1,000 views, it’s relatively easy to get those thousand views on one individual article.
 In fact I come out with 100,000+ views every single month.
 There is a commitment of eight articles a month, which equates to two a week.
 The best part is the writing for them is easy.

 All my Hidden Remote money builds up my Comic Con and holiday funds.
 It’s not because it’s pocket change, but because that was what I always dedicate pay per view writing for.

 Hidden Remote is part of the FanSided brand.
 There are plenty of opportunities within the brand, whether you’re into sports, reality TV, or specific genre shows.
-I actually currently write at the Supernatural and Outlander sites because they’re the two shows I love writing about.
+I actually currently write at the crime drama and Outlander sites because they’re what I love writing about.

 I know people who write about Doctor Who, the Kardashians, everything Netflix, the individual football teams, and much more.
 There really is something for everyone, as long as you’re not looking for just general news.